syncfusion-content/maui-toolkit-docs/maui-toolkit/Segmented-Control/getting-started.md

 3. Select the project location, type the project name and press **Enter**.
 4. Then choose **Create project.**

-## Step 2: Install the Syncfusion .NET MAUI Segmented Control NuGet Package
+## Step 2: Install the Syncfusion .NET MAUI Toolkit Package

+### Visual Studio

 1. In **Solution Explorer,** right-click the project and choose **Manage NuGet Packages.**
-2. Search for [Syncfusion.Maui.Buttons](https://www.nuget.org/packages/Syncfusion.Maui.Buttons/) and install the latest version.
+2. Search for [Syncfusion.Maui.Toolkit](https://www.nuget.org/packages/Syncfusion.Maui.Toolkit/) and install the latest version.
 3. Ensure the necessary dependencies are installed correctly, and the project is restored.

+### Visual Studio Code

+1. Press `Ctrl + `` (backtick) to open the integrated terminal in Visual Studio Code.
+2. Ensure you're in the project root directory where your .csproj file is located.
+3. Run the following command to install the Syncfusion .NET MAUI Toolkit NuGet package:

+   `sh: dotnet add package Syncfusion.Maui.Toolkit`
+4. To ensure all dependencies are installed, run:

+     `sh:dotnet restore`

 ## Step 3: Register the handler

-The [Syncfusion.Maui.Core](https://www.nuget.org/packages/Syncfusion.Maui.Core/) NuGet is a dependent package for all Syncfusion .NET MAUI controls.
-In the **MauiProgram.cs** file, register the handler for Syncfusion core.
+In the **MauiProgram.cs** file, register the handler for Syncfusion Toolkit.

 {% tabs %}
 {% highlight C# tabtitle="MauiProgram.cs" hl_lines="1 8" %}